sgmurphy/wordpress-plugins/simple-history/readme.txt

    A simple way to see any uncommon activity, for example an increased number of logins or similar.

 ## Changelog

+### 4.11.0 (february 2024)

+This version introduces improved user role support and enhanced export functionality.
+For more details and screenshots, check out the [release post](https://simple-history.com/2024/simple-history-4-11-0/).

+**Added**

+- Improved support for detecting and displaying changes to user role(s), including showing the adding and removal of multiple roles.
+This improvement is tested with the [Member](https://wordpress.org/plugins/members/) plugin and the [Multiple Roles](https://wordpress.org/plugins/multiple-roles/) plugin. [#424](https://github.com/bonny/WordPress-Simple-History/issues/424).
+- Column with user role(s) are included in the CSV and JSON exports. [#423](https://github.com/bonny/WordPress-Simple-History/issues/423).
+- Column with event date based on current timezone added to CSV export, in addition the the existing GMT date. [#422](https://github.com/bonny/WordPress-Simple-History/issues/422).

+**Fixed**

+- Ensure only strings are escaped in csv export. [#426](https://github.com/bonny/WordPress-Simple-History/issues/426).

 ### 4.10.0 (January 2024)